ag-informatics/ag-informatics-course/module1/lab1/README.md

 Using command `git status`, you will see a list of files that have changed from the latest commit.
 You will need to select file(s) you want to track in this commit by `git add filename1 filename2 ...` (or you can add one file at a time or `git add .` to add all files).
 Then commit by `git commit -m "message here"`.
 At this point, the commit is recorded in your local machine.
 To update your cloud repository on GitHub, use command `git push`.
 You can make multiple commits locally or discard commits before you push to GitHub.

-**note**: You might need to tell Git who is making commit by `git config user.name "your GitHub username` and `git config user.email "your email"`.
+**note**: You might need to tell Git who is making commit by `git config user.name "your GitHub username"` and `git config user.email "your email"`.

 ## Hosting Webpage on GitHub